Mahesh-17/helloWOrld/README.md

-## This README.md file provides clear overview on which applications need to be set-up and how to run the services.
+## This README.md file provides clear overview on which applications need to be set-up and how to execute the services.